Petty's Notebook

 The Spectral Structure of Fractional Fields

-The eigenvalues of the cross-alignment matrix encode the internal structure of the prime.
+The eigenvalues of the cross-alignment matrix are determined by the cyclic autocorrelation of the digit function.
+One formula gives the entire spectrum.

 July 2021